-- How the project or activity will enhance the applicant's professional development.
+- How the project or activity will enhance the employee’s professional development.

 - Itemized expenditures related to the project or activity that conform to the New York State Comptroller's Rules and Regulations and limitations.

-- Applicant's role, such as presenting a paper, proposal or formally participating.
+- Employee’s role, such as presenting a paper, proposal or formally participating.
 If presenting a paper or proposal, the title of the paper or proposal and nature of the presentation must be provided.